matthewoden/circle/README.md

 ## Background

-This store offers online coupns - up to 60 offers can bbe redeemed.
+This store offers online coupns - up to 60 offers can be redeemed.
 This little script logs in, "clips" every single coupon available in a given category, then exits.

 ## Category Ids